Manobhiramlol/compound-v2-credit-scoring/README.md

 3. Review the analysis documents in `documentation/`.

 ## Methodology
-For details on the scoring logic and feature engineering, refer to the [Credit Scoring Methodology](Credit Scoring Methodology Document.pdf).
+The detailed methodology can be found in the [Credit Scoring Methodology Document.pdf](./Credit%20Scoring%20Methodology%20Document.pdf).

 ## Results
 - The scoring system identifies wallets based on their historical behavior.